Last week, a team of 38 climbers set a new world record by playing the highest rugby match at an altitude of 5,791m (19,000 ft.) on Mount Kilimanjaro.

 The team of 38 climbers included many rugby league legends such as Adrian Morley, Barrie McDermott, Lee Briers, Neil Harmon, Chico Jackson, Mike Wainwright and Alan Hunte.
-BBC’s Beccy Meehan and Sky Sport’s Angela Powers also took part and their crew filmed the entire challenge which will be broadcasted across their respective networks.
+BBC’s Beccy Meehan and Sky Sport’s Angela Powers also took part and their crew filmed the entire challenge - the highest rugby match ever played - which will be broadcasted across their respective networks.

 The team were climbing for the Steve Prescott charity foundation (SPF) and 35 out of the 38 climbers managed to reach Uhuru Peak at 5895m (19341ft).
-Event Leader Ade Cunliffe and SPF Trustee was recorded on social media saying “ ‘Made it to the summit.
+Event Leader Ade Cunliffe and SPF Trustee was recorded on social media saying ‘Made it to the summit.
 35 out the 38 made it.
 Played full 80 mins rugby.
 In so much pain it’s untrue.
 Cannot wait to get home.
 I’m in bits.
 Never ever again.
-So proud of all the teams achievements!
+So proud of all the teams' achievements!
 The 3 who did not make it are heroes who gave it their all, most importantly they are safe and well!
-They have been thru hell and back!”
+They have been through hell and back!'

-Altitude sickness is said to have been a major issue for most of the team as their bodies were pushed to the limit physically and mentally.
+Altitude sickness is said to have been a major issue for most of the team as their bodies were pushed to the limit physically and mentally before and during the highest rugby match.
 Simply climbing Kilimanjaro in 6 days is a tough task alone, but when you combine this with a full rugby match at high altitude, then stamina, fitness and mental determination is tested to the max.

-The rugby match was played at the Crater Camp just 200 metres below the official summit.
-Sponsored by Warrington Wolves and Multiwork and refereed by RFL referee Robert Hicks under Rugby Football League International Federation rules, the 38 strong team split into two groups and played for a full 80 minutes.
+The highest rugby match was played at the Crater Camp just 200 metres below the official summit.
+Sponsored by Warrington Wolves and Multiwork and refereed by RFL referee Robert Hicks under Rugby Football League International Federation rules, the 38 strong team split into two groups and played the highest rugby match for a full 80 minutes.
 After a lot of wheezing and long drink breaks, the score finished 10-10.

-At least £4,000 was raised by each climber for SPF and now the team will patiently wait for the confirmation by Guinness Records.
+At least £4,000 was raised by each climber for SPF and now the team will patiently wait for the confirmation by Guinness Records for the highest rugby match ever played in the world.
 Singing the teams praises was Mike Denning Chairman of the SPF who stated “In true SPF Spirit, people from all walks of life have stepped up to complete this amazing challenge and in doing so set our very own World Record for the highest game of Rugby League ever played.
 We are all extremely proud of their endeavours and truly grateful for the time and energy they have all put in training and completing this challenge.
-Massive thanks to all of our Sponsors and once again the SPF family are pushing new boundaries.
+Massive thanks to all of our Sponsors and once again the SPF family, who are pushing new boundaries.
 Thanks to everybody for your continued support.”